Subspecialty Certificates Offered by the ABP

 A Conjoint Board is a body established under the joint sponsorship of not less than two Primary Boards.
 Its purpose is to set training standards and evaluate competence of individual candidates in an area of specialty practice common to the sponsoring groups.

-Full details about Certification and Maintenance of Certification requirements in allergy and immunology can be found at the America Board of Allergy and Immunology website.
+Full details about Certification and Maintenance of Certification requirements in allergy and immunology can be found at the American Board of Allergy and Immunology website.

 The ABP and ABAI have agreed that the Accelerated Research Pathway is open to those completing allergy-immunology fellowship.
 Access the requirements here.